 Entry into the training program occurs in one of two tracks: Clinical or Physician Investigator.
 Successful completion of either track will allow the trainee to meet requirements for certification in both Pulmonary Diseases and Critical Care Medicine.
 The Clinical Track is designed to produce top-notch clinicians, and is suitable for pulmonologists entering community practice or clinical academics.
 The Physician Investigator Track is available for selected trainees committed to a career in academic medicine, and focuses training in either clinical or basic sciences.

-The fellowship emphasizes ambulatory care as well as inpatient medicine.
+The Fellowship Program emphasizes ambulatory care as well as inpatient medicine.
 The fellows will maintain a weekly continuity clinic at Parkland Memorial Hospital in the Chest Medicine and Sarcoid clinics.
-The third-year fellows will have their continuity clinic at the private Aston Pulmonary clinics.
+The third-year fellows will have their continuity clinic at the private Pulmonary clinics at the James W. Aston Ambulatory Care Center.
 Both clinics serve as a point of referral for a variety of chest diseases.
-In addition, fellows will also see outpatients in the VA Chest Clinic, the Sleep Center, the Parkland Chest Malignancy clinic, the Lung Transplant clinic, and the CF clinic, during respective rotations.
+In addition, fellows will also see outpatients in the VA Chest Clinic, the University Hospital Sleep & Breathing Disorders Clinic, the Parkland Chest Malignancy Clinic, the University Hospital Heart & Lung Clinic, and the Pulmonary Specialty Clinic, during respective rotations.

 The ability to formulate important questions, research literature, and conduct or participate in a research project is also critical to subspecialist education; thus Clinical Track fellows will also participate in research under the guidance of the Fellowship Research Committee, with the direct mentorship by an appropriate member of the faculty.
 Projects are organized and initiated in the first year or early in the second.
 Although some work is conducted concurrently with clinical rotations, one month of protected time is set aside for each fellow in the first year, two months in the second year, and three months in the third year to facilitate scholarly activity.
 Fellows are expected to have completed or participated in publication-worthy projects by the end of the third year.